sarthaktexas/Standard-Structure/frameworks/react/README.md

 ### `src/index.js`

 This is where your entire app gets loaded into the DOM in `public/index.html`.
 It should be kept to a minimum.

+### `src/App.js`

+This is the place where everything begins.
+It's where your app coalesces, and all the components are brought together.
+This exports a single component, which is fed into `index.js`.